CAFDataProcessing/worker-languagedetection/worker-languagedetection/README.md

 e.g. DetectedLanguage1\_ConfidencePercentage:100

 - DetectedLanguages_ReliableResult : A boolean flag that signals whether the result is reliable.

+#### Multi-Field Processing:

+- `WORKER_LANG_DETECT_FIELD_PREFIX$FieldName`:
+   This field will contain two values at present, the first value in this string will be the percentage of the detected language, e.g. `98%`.
+The second value in the string after a space will be the language that was detected language code, e.g. `en`.
+If a field is multi value this result will be a combined result for all of the values.

+**NOTE:** This fields value may be extended in future, between each value within this string will be a space separating the result values.
+In future confidence percentage could also be added.

 ### Temporary File Output Mode
 The detected languages are always added to the document as fields, but the current version of the worker also supports a second mode for additionally returning the detected languages.
 Setting the `CAF_LANG_DETECT_WORKER_OUTPUT_FOLDER` environment variable causes the detected languages to be written to disk.